 Q. When will I know the status of my application?

 A. The School of Social Work has a rolling admissions process that allows for applications to be evaluated and decisions made once they are received.

-Q. Do I have to have a B.A. degree?
+Q. Do I have to have a Bachelor's degree?

 A. Yes.
-You will need to submit official transcripts to Enrollment Services to verify that your Bachelor’s Degree has been conferred.
-The School of Social Work does not require official or unofficial transcripts.
+If your degree is "in progress" when you submit your application, it must be completed no later than the end of Spring 2014.
+You will need to submit official transcripts to Enrollment Services to verify that your Bachelor’s degree has been conferred.

 Q. Is the GRE required?

 A. No. The GRE is not required.